Jackysonglanlan/offline-tools/README.md

 # offline-tools

-Building tools that can be run offline in a browser
+Building tools that can be run offline directly in a browser.